 Gap #4 — Trust Signals Not Machine-Readable 11/12 stores

 What it is Reviews, return policies, and business identity are on most sites — but in plain HTML text that AI agents can't formally parse or cite as authoritative.
-Why it matters A store with AggregateRating schema showing 4.8 stars from 200 reviews will be recommended over one with the same reviews in plain text.
+Why it matters AI systems use trust signals when evaluating which merchants to recommend.
+A store with AggregateRating schema and structured trust data may be favoured over one with equivalent information only in plain text.
 The fix Add AggregateRating schema, hasMerchantReturnPolicy, and ContactPoint markup to product and policy pages.

 Gap #5 — AI Crawlers Blocked or Undetected 8/12 stores